vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ```

 The `ValidateEach` component is just a simple wrapper, without any template of its own.
 Its sole purpose is to create Vuelidate instances and pass
-them to its parent.
+them to its parent, and children as scoped slot parameters.

-You have to can install the `@vuelidate/components` package, in order to use `ValidateEach`.
+You can find `ValidateEach` inside the `@vuelidate/components` package.

 ## Validation scopes